 You can watch a few of my YouTube videos on sugar.

 Water + Electrolytes

-Salmon, sardines, herrings are all rich in omega-3s.
+Salmon, sardines, and herrings are all rich in omega-3s.
 Omega-3s are anti-inflammatory and can reduce inflammation and protect against viruses. (e.g., colds)

 Chicken Soup (Beef Bone Broth / Meat Stock)

 Hydrates.
 Rich in electrolytes and essential minerals.
-Supports immune system.
+Supports the immune system.
 Chicken soup has anti-inflammatory properties because of its carnosine compound.
 This is why chicken soup is touted during cold/flu season.

-Foods rich in Selenium
+Foods Rich in Selenium

 Selenium is an essential mineral that supports fighting infections (among other functions).
 Selenium will be dependent on the soil the animal grazed on (or the vegetables consumed)

-Animal Foods rich in Selenium
+Animal Foods Rich in Selenium

 Yellowfin Tuna, Sardines, Oysters, Clams, Shrimp, Halibut, Salmon, Crab